-The Trust is committed to fostering environments which promote mutual respect, tolerance and freedom from bullying, harassment and discrimination.
+- 26.3 All staff should be aware of the associated risks and understand the measures in place to manage these. - 26.4 The Trust is committed to fostering environments which promote mutual respect, tolerance and freedom from bullying, harassment and discrimination.

-24 Mental health
+27 Mental health

-In order to help students succeed, the Academies have a role to play in supporting them to be resilient and mentally healthy.
-Promoting good mental health is the responsibility of all members of the Trust's community and staff should be trained to ensure they can spot the early signs of mental health problems, and what to do if they think they have spotted a developing problem.

-Where severe problems occur the child will need to get support elsewhere as well, including from medical professionals working in specialist CAMHS, voluntary organisations and local GPs.

-It is important that the child and their parents/carers participate as fully as possible in decisions and are provided with information and support.
-The views, wishes and feelings of the child and their parents/carers should always be considered.

-The Trust is committed to promoting the health and wellbeing of all students, with priorities identified and a clear process of 'planning, doing and reviewing' to achieve the desired outcomes.
+- 27.1 In order to help students succeed, the Academies have a role to play in supporting them to be resilient and mentally healthy.
+Promoting good mental health is the responsibility of all members of the Trust's community and staff should be trained to ensure they can spot the early signs of mental health problems, and what to do if they think they have spotted a developing problem. - 27.2 Where severe problems occur the child will need to get support elsewhere as well, including from medical professionals working in specialist CAMHS, voluntary organisations and local GPs. - 27.3 It is important that the child and their parents/carers participate as fully as possible in decisions and are provided with information and support.
+The views, wishes and feelings of the child and their parents/carers should always be considered. - 27.4 All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Equally, where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+It is key that staff are aware of how these children's experiences can impact on their mental health, behaviour and education.
+The Trust will address this through staff training. - 27.5 The Trust is committed to promoting the health and wellbeing of all students, with priorities identified and a clear process of 'planning, doing and reviewing' to achieve the desired outcomes.

-25 Trafficking and unaccompanied asylum-seeking children
+28 Trafficking and unaccompanied asylum-seeking children

-Trafficking of persons: the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+28.1 Trafficking of persons: the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs.